Postgraduate Pathway in Fashion

 - Upon graduating, you could work in areas such as visual merchandising, image consultancy, brand development, events management, trend analysis and forecasting, or research.

 MA Textile and Surface Design

-This course allows you to develop your portfolio to a professional standard and potentially develop a range of products on which to found your own business.
-You will be learning in the University’s dedicated School of Fashion and Textiles – part of the City Centre Campus – home to industry-standard fashion workshops featuring high-power laser cutters and rapid prototyping systems.
+- The course is based in the University’s dedicated School of Fashion and Textiles – part of the City Centre Campus – home to industry-standard fashion workshops featuring high-power laser cutters and rapid prototyping systems.